 While this metric is where the Coleman Xtreme performed best, it's not without its downfalls.
 The lack of latch and rubber gasket means that leaks can happen quickly from tipping or sloshing - think about how wet you want your sneakers as you carry this cooler down the beach or across the campground if not first drained adequately.
 Additionally, the handles aren't wide enough for two hands (if you grab a friend to help you lug it) nor reliable enough for heavy loads.
 The Coleman is simple; it's pretty straightforward and basic.

 Tipping the scales at a mere 11.9 lb, the Coleman is shockingly lightweight.
-Only one of the personal models we tested, the Igloo BMX is lighter.
+Only one of the personal models we tested is lighter.
 This fact certainly adds to the Coleman's portability, as many of its competitors weigh three or four times as much without even anything in them!
 The overall width of this cooler is also fairly conducive to a single person carrying it.

 Beware, the narrow plastic handles tend to dig uncomfortably into the bent fingers of whoever takes this cooler for a stroll.
 When loaded with light things, this is less noticeable.
 However, if you decide to fill the Coleman to the top with ice and soda, you may soon be wishing you hadn't!
 If you can manage to carry this fully loaded 68-quart icebox by your lonesome, you may also agree with our testers who think that the height of this cooler lets it bash unceremoniously into the bearers knees or legs as they walk.
 So depending on how you pack your Coleman, you may have no problems wandering through the city park with it, or you may have a tough time merely loading it into the back of a Subaru.

-Unlike the feature-filled frivolity of the Rovr RollR and Igloo Trailmate Marine, the Coleman Xtreme doesn't offer too much beyond the necessary.
+Unlike the feature-filled frivolity of a few of the other elaborate coolers we tested, the Coleman Xtreme doesn't offer too much beyond the necessary.
 It does have several beverage holders molded into the lid, as well as measurements running across the top so you can easily check to see if your catch is a keeper.
 Importantly, this cooler also comes with a leash attachment for the drain plug - it's one of the few in this review that does.

 We may have wished for such niceties as a dry bin or the ability to handle dry ice, like many of the other coolers in this review, but such is not in the cards for the Coleman.
 This cooler is all about keeping it simple and functional.